Gazizmakhanov/PROJECT_1/README.md

  Project goal:
 1. To find 4 biggest factors that make customers churn
+2. create model that predicts customer churn
-2. Make reccommendations on changes to bring the churn rate down
+3. Make reccommendations on changes to bring the churn rate down